If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cleaning wooden floors, isn’t there a hack for that?
 We found 12.

-Wooden floors aren’t always the easiest to care for.
-They tend to be quite sensitive to scratches, cleaning products, and tools.
+Wooden floors add incredible character to a home, but they are high maintenance.
+They tend to be sensitive to scratches, specific cleaning products, and abrasive tools.

-Keep reading for 12 handy hacks to make your wooden floor care a lot easier.
+Keep reading for 12 handy hacks that will make caring for your hardwood floors significantly easier.

 Key Takeaways

-• Use tea bags to restore shine to dull wooden floors.
+• Brew some tea: Use black tea bags to bring back the warmth and shine to dark wooden floors.

 Top 12 Wooden Floor Hacks

-When your wooden floor begins to look dull, you might try to restore the shine using a polisher.
-However, these products tend to be expensive and require lengthy preparation and drying times.
+When your wooden floor begins to look dull, you might rush to restore the shine using a commercial polisher.
+While effective, these products can be pricey and often require long drying times.

 2. Natural Scratch Remover